lrspeiser/sigmagravity/README.md

 However, MOND faces significant challenges.
 It lacks a relativistic foundation, making gravitational lensing and cosmological predictions problematic.
 Relativistic extensions (TeVeS, BIMOND) introduce additional fields but face theoretical difficulties including superluminal propagation and instabilities.
 MOND also struggles with galaxy clusters, requiring either residual dark matter or modifications to the theory.

-### 1.3 Σ-Gravity: Coherent Torsion Enhancement
+### 1.3 Σ-Gravity: Coherence-Based Enhancement

-Here we develop Σ-Gravity ("Sigma-Gravity"), grounded in teleparallel gravity—an equivalent reformulation of General Relativity (GR) where the gravitational field is carried by torsion rather than curvature.
-While mathematically equivalent to GR for classical predictions, teleparallel gravity suggests a different physical picture where gravity emerges from the parallel transport properties of spacetime.
+Here we develop Σ-Gravity ("Sigma-Gravity"), motivated by (but not rigorously derived from) teleparallel gravity—an equivalent reformulation of General Relativity (GR) where the gravitational field is carried by torsion rather than curvature.

 **The central idea of Σ-Gravity:** In extended mass distributions with coherent motion—such as galactic disks with ordered circular rotation—the organized velocity field enables gravitational enhancement effects that are suppressed in compact or disordered systems.
 We parameterize this coherence dependence through the enhancement factor Σ, which gives the theory its name.